JuliaRobotics/Caesar.jl/docs/src/examples/adding_variables_factors.md

 What you need to build in the new factor:
 * A struct for the factor itself
 * A sampler function to return measurements from the random ditributions
-* If you are building a `<:AbstractRelative` you need to define a residual function to introduce the relative algebraic relationship between the variables
+* If you are building a `<:AbstractRelativeObservation` you need to define a residual function to introduce the relative algebraic relationship between the variables
   * Minimization function should be lower-bounded and smooth
 * A packed type of the factor which must be named Packed[Factor name], and allows the factor to be packed/transmitted/unpacked
 * Serialization and deserialization methods